sisoe24/nukeserversocket/README.md

 ## 1.5.
 Settings

-Accessing the settings can be done from the plugin toolbar.
+You access the settings from the plugin toolbar.

 - **Code Execution Engine**: Change the engine that will executing the code.
   - **Nuke Internal**: Nuke `executeInMainThread` function. [**Default**]